jovsa/UCI-HAR-dataPrep/CodeBook.md

    2 - Base Criteria
    3 - Data Dictionary
    4 - Variable Dictionary
    5 - Code Documentation
-   6 - References

 ## Assumptions
 #### Section outlines the base assumptions made when generating the output (UCI-HAR-TidyDataSet.csv)
 -  Link: (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is active and provides a .zip file 'getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset'.
 - Machine is running R version 3.1.0 or higher.
+- Machine has internet connectivity to the UCI HAR web page.

 ## Base Criteria
 #### Section outlines the base criteria required to generate the output (UCI-HAR-TidyDataSet.csv)
 1. Set the working directory where run_analysis.R is present and also where you expect the raw data files and tidy data set to be downloaded.
 2. Running the command <code>source("run\_analysis.R")</code> assuming that run_analysis.R is in the working directory.
 If not, the corresponding path to this file has to be provided in the call.

 >Note: Running run_analysis.R will download roughly 329MB of data form the web and create a new directory './data', which will house all the downloaded data in the working directory.
 Furthermore, the tidy data set (UCI-HAR-TidyDataSet.csv) will be placed in the working directory upon the completion of the run_analysis.R routine.
+Lastly, the R package "plyr" will be installed automatically upon running this routine.

 ## Data Dictionary